Bulgaria's centrist PP party seals deal for coalition government | Politics

 Bulgaria's centrist PP party seals deal for coalition government

 Bulgaria's new centrist We Continue The Change (PP) party said it had sealed a broad coalition deal with socialist, populist and centre-right factions on Friday after eight months of political paralysis.
-The agreement, which will put a regular government in place after two interim administrations this year, raises the prospects of a revival of anti-corruption reforms.
+The agreement, which will put a regular government with a four-year term in place after two interim administrations this year, raises the prospects of a revival of anti-corruption reforms.

 Bulgaria's new centrist We Continue The Change (PP) party said it had sealed a broad coalition deal with socialist, populist and centre-right factions on Friday after eight months of political paralysis.

-The agreement, which will put a regular government in place after two interim administrations this year, raises the prospects of a revival of anti-corruption reforms.
+The agreement, which will put a regular government with a four-year term in place after two interim administrations this year, raises the prospects of a revival of anti-corruption reforms.
 Former centre-right premier Boyko Borissov's decade-long rule ended in April after an election that showed popular anger over high-level graft in the European Union's poorest member state.

 PP, which won Bulgaria's third parliamentary election this year on Nov.
 14, teamed up with Borissov's political rivals - the leftist Socialists, populist ITN party and centre-right Democratic Bulgaria to agree on a ruling majority coalition.
 PP leader Kiril Petkov, nominated as Bulgaria's next prime minister, is expected to present his nominations for ministers to President Rumen Radev on Saturday and face a vote in parliament as early as Monday, a party official said.

+Graft has long been the dominant political topic in Bulgaria.
+Voters have pinned their hopes on successive leaders pledging to clean up public life, only to see administrations crashing in scandals.
+"Bulgarians understand that time is needed to restart growth and boost incomes.
+But they would not forgive a lack of will to fight corruption," said political analyst Kantcho Stoychev.

-The new government will need to move rapidly to seek to shield the economy from the coronavirus pandemic and high energy prices, and also to try to boost the vaccination rate.
+The new government will also need to move rapidly to seek to shield the economy from the pandemic and high energy prices, and also to try to boost the coronavirus vaccination rate.
 Less than 30% of adults are fully inoculated in the country of 7 million people.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)